nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Design rationale

-The `list-t` command was designed this way to ensure consistency with the previous `list` person command.
+The `list-t` command was designed this way to ensure consistency with the previous `list` command in AB3.

 ### Edit tutor feature